White Buffalo (Cheyenne leader): Education

 The first school opened on the Darlington agency in 1875, run by John Seger, and it is likely that White Buffalo was one of the students.
 He was later sent to the Carlisle Indian Industrial School in Carlisle, Pennsylvania after that school opened in the 1870s.

-According to records digitized by Dickinson College, White Buffalo arrived at Carlisle Indian Industrial School on February 3, 1881 for a period of three years and was discharged June 17, 1884.
+According to records digitized by Dickinson College, White Buffalo arrived at Carlisle Indian Industrial School on February 3, 1881, for a period of three years and was discharged June 17, 1884.
 White Buffalo returned the Darlington agency and worked initially at the agency's sheet metal shop.
 As a Carlisle graduate, he was harassed at Darlington by the Cheyenne Dog Soldier society, who were determined not to allow any of the tribe to live in the white man's way, or to farm, as the agency desired.

 Family life

 He was described in newspaper articles in 1902 as being of striking appearance, as his hair had turned completely white when he was very young.
 His photo from his Carlisle days, dressed in a suit with a short haircut in the white man's style, shows that to be true.
 In 1888, when he was 26, he married a full-blood Northern Cheyenne widow.
 Medicine Woman, who was 30 at the time.
 She had also been born in Montana as had her parents.
 On the 1905 Indian Census for their reservation, they had four children listed: Emma White Buffalo, son Receiving Roots, Paul White Buffalo and Pratt White Buffalo - named for the Carlisle School founder.
 On the 1910 U. S. Federal Census, they are listed with only three of seven surviving children: John White Buffalo, James White Buffalo and Fred White Buffalo.
 According to the 1910 census, the mother of Medicine Woman also lived with them as well, 76 at the time, widowed and named Siege Woman.
 Medicine Woman is listed on this census as illiterate, as is her mother.
 His son, John White Buffalo enlisted for service in World War I. As full blood Cheyenne, both White Buffalo and Medicine Woman received land allotments on the reservation in 1891 in Lincoln Township in present-day Blaine County, Oklahoma.
 These are listed on several of the Indian Census lists as allotments number 966 and 967.
-White Buffalo lived to be 67 years old, and passed away on June 23, 1929, per the 1930 Indian census for the reservation.
+White Buffalo lived to be 67 years old, and died on June 23, 1929, per the 1930 Indian census for the reservation.
 According to his obituary in the Watonga Republican newspaper dated June 27, 1929, he is buried at the Indian Mission Church on the reservation and was survived by his wife and sons.